songlab-cal/CherryML/README.md

 Processor: 2.6 GHz 6-Core Intel Core i7
 Memory: 16 GB 2400 MHz DDR4
 ```

+In our NeurIPS 2024 paper, we introduce FastCherries.
+Using FastCherries, end-to-end rate matrix estimation took under 1 minute instead!
+To use FastCherries, use `--tree_estimator_name FastCherries` instead.

 Now we proceed to evaluate model fit on held-out data.
 The testing MSAs are located at `demo_data/plant_test`.
 Thus: